boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-   carry all of the traffic types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in Section 5.
+   carry all of the traffic types, or there could be a small handful of meshes, for example one mesh for low-latency traffic that follows the minimum latency path and another mesh for the other traffic that follows the minimum IGP metric path, as described in {{sec-qos-map}}.
    There would be a many-to-one mapping of slices to LSPs.

    The bandwidth requirement from DCi to DCj is the sum of the DCi-DCj